Sheikh Eid bin Mohammad Al Thani Charitable Association

-The Eid Charity Foundation has been described as a Government Organized Non-Governmental Organization (GONGO) with close ties to government institutions.

 Relief and Humanitarian Efforts

 Eid Charity provides a wide range of services to people in need in Qatar and elsewhere in the Middle East from food collection and distribution to the poor to supporting drug awareness and rehabilitation programs.
 It has also supported relief efforts in Syria, Iraq, Yemen, the Palestinian territories, and other countries.

 In August 2016, Eid Charity announced that the organization has obtained contracts to build 335 mosques in 17 countries around the world.
 According to reports, some of the 335 mosques have been built while others will be built throughout 2016.
 The construction of the mosques will cost about QR 21 million.

 Nawaf Alhamadi is the Director General of Sheikh Eid bin Mohammad Al Thani Charitable Association.
 Ali bin Khaled al Hajri is the Executive Director of Foreign Projects at Eid Charity.
 Hashim bin Mohammad al-Awadhy is the adviser to the Director General of Eid Charity.
 Al-Awadhy is a Qatari businessman and the owner of Rabea TV, a TV network broadcast from Istanbul in support of the Egyptian Muslim Brotherhood.
-Hashim al-Awadhy’s son, Mohammed bin Hashim al-Awadhy, led an Islamic charitable organization and was reportedly killed while fighting with ISIS.